This Year’s Stations of Pluto

 Movement of Pluto this year:

-This means that if you have any planet in 18 to 21 degrees of Capricorn, you are having a Pluto transit to that planet this year.
-Because Pluto in Capricorn forms a challenging aspect to Aries, Cancer and Libra, if you have any planet in 18 to 21 degrees of any of those signs, that planet is also having a Pluto transit.
+This means that if you have any planet in 20 to 23 degrees of Capricorn, you are having a Pluto transit to that planet this year.
+Because Pluto in Capricorn forms a challenging aspect to Aries, Cancer and Libra, if you have any planet in 20 to 23 degrees of any of those signs, that planet is also having a Pluto transit.
+Find out more here: Are You Currently In Transition?

 Peaks in the intensity of this transit: